c2-bey-2019/GLG204/README.md

 For testing purpose, use the following credentials: Username: admin/Password: admin

-Currently image upload is moving the image to the images directory in the app server using java.io File features.  return Currently we are initializing the list of employees from a text file using java.io File features.
+Currently image upload is moving the image to the images directory in the app server using java.io File features.
+Currently we are initializing the list of employees from a text file using java.io File features.

 Future development tasks: